 15. Hair Sprays on the Roots

 Just a little bit of hair spray on the roots, along with gentle brushing, can bring life back into flat locks.
 Try to focus on the crown area.
-Remember to use a light hair spray as it will not weigh down your hair.
+Remember to use a light hair spray, which will not weigh down your hair.

 16. Amp up With Hair Extensions

-Hair extensions may not be a quick fix, but if your goal is to get paparazzi-ready hair, they sure are a winner.
-Just get a couple of extension clips added to your hair that an experienced hairstylist has cut, and get ready to flaunt red-carpet-ready hair.
+Hair extensions may not be a quick fix, but they are sure winners if you aim to get paparazzi-ready hair.
+Add a couple of extension clips to your hair that an experienced hairstylist has cut, and get ready to flaunt red-carpet-ready hair.
 Just remember to look for lightweight, invisible extensions.
-However, tread carefully as overuse of extensions can give you damaged hair.
+However, tread carefully, as overuse of extensions can give you damaged hair.

 Summary

-Want to get red carpet-ready voluminous, bouncy hair just like celebrities but instead end up having flat tresses?
-The problem could be worse if you have thin, fine hair as it could turn limp in no time.
-Check out these unexpected tricks for transforming your lifeless hair into magical voluminous locks, including adding highlights, brushing upside down, getting a short haircut and embracing old-fashioned velcro rollers.
+Want to get red carpet-ready voluminous, bouncy hair just like celebrities but instead have flat tresses?
+The problem could be worse if you have thin, fine hair, which could turn limp in no time.
+Check out these unexpected tricks for transforming your lifeless hair into magical voluminous locks, including adding highlights, brushing upside down, getting a short haircut, and embracing old-fashioned velcro rollers.

 Frequently Asked Questions (FAQs)

-Why does thin, fine hair become limp and flat so easily?
+Why does thin, fine hair become limp and flat so quickly?

 It is much easier for thin, fine hair to get covered by the sebum produced by the scalp.
-This sebum flattens out your hair, and if you have long hair, they get weighed further down.
+This sebum flattens out your hair; if you have long hair, it gets weighed further down.

-What’s the best hairstyle to try out with thin hair without sacrificing length?
+What’s the best hairstyle with thin hair without sacrificing length?

-Keeping your length short (just above the collar bone) is a good way to add volume but if you still want to keep long hair, try bangs or fringe.
+Keeping your length short (just above the collarbone) is an excellent way to add volume, but if you still want to keep long hair, try bangs or fringe.
 These create an illusion of voluminous, bouncy hair.

 Try using good-quality heat protectant products like a spray or leave-in.
-It will not only control the damage but will also bring shine to your hair.
+It will control the damage and bring shine to your hair.
 However, still don’t go overboard on blow-drying.